The most important terms in cryptospace.

 Token Sale

-An event at which a crypto project sells new tokens, usually as part of an ICO, IEO or IDO to raise capital.
+An event where a crypto project sells new tokens, usually as part of an ICO, IEO or IDO to raise capital.

 Token Swap